-During a complete eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.
+During a complete eye exam, your eye doctor will not only determine your prescription, but will check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.
 Our eye doctors recommend a comprehensive eye exam every 1-2 years, depending on age, risk factors, and physical condition.
 Those over the age of 60 should receive annual exams, due to the increased risk of eye disease with age.